On the use of Graphs for Satellite Image Time Series: Challenges and Perspectives

 \paragraph*{End-to-end graph-based pipeline} Without losing sight of the need for interpretability and explainability, integrating graph structure learning from SITS directly into a fully end-to-end graph-based approach should avoid arbitrary choices regarding the segmentation step, and allow to build data-dependent graphs.
 This future prospect has already started to be explored in some previously cited works for region segmentation~\cite{yang2020superpixel}, feature extraction~\cite{ma2024deep} and edge learning~\cite{cachay2021world}.
 However, to the best of our knowledge, a fully end-to-end pipeline with both graph structure learning and feature processing is still missing.

-\paragraph*{Scalability} Spatio-temporal graphs appear as a solution to pixel variability due to high resolution.
+\paragraph*{Scalability and dynamic scenarios} Spatio-temporal graphs appear as a solution to pixel variability due to high resolution.
 Graph-based approaches also solve, to some extent, a scalability problem by reducing the number of working units.
 However, a spatio-temporal graph can still be large, with a high number of objects and edges, which calls for improvements in large-scale processing as shown in a previous case study (\Cref{sec:gden}).
 This scalability problem exists for every processing methods, involving learning or not, and for all downstream tasks previously mentioned, \ie, visualization, graph mining, classification and forecasting.

 The abundance of data in Earth observation is the main cause of the scalability problem, with a constant flow of new data which are sparsely labelled.
 Various propositions of solution to handle this data volume exist, such as foundation models~\cite{zhu2024foundations,marsocci2024pangaea} and continual learning.
 Exploring these solutions in the setting of spatio-temporal graphs could be promising.
+Adapting the spatio-temporal framework to dynamic scenarios to allow real-time updating, for example developing continuous-time dynamic graphs~\cite{kazemi2020representation,barros2021survey} adapted to SITS, could also improve the scalability of the model.

 \paragraph*{Extending spatio-temporal graph to new modalities} In this paper, graphs are principally used as tool to analyze and process SITS from a single source, mainly optical.
+Only a few of the aforementioned works have tackled other data sources, such as SAR~\cite{yi2014, debusscher2019object, hagensieker2017tropical}, atmospheric~\cite{keisler2022, lam2023learning} and oceanic~\cite{li2021, xue2019} variables.
 However, \Cref{sec:SITSacqui} gave an overview of the wide range of sensors imaging the Earth.
 This diversity of sources brings development opportunities to adapt to each setting, even those with little data currently available (hyperspectral SITS, off-nadir and multi-angle acquisitions, 3D point clouds sequence).
 Graph-based approaches can also be adapted for data similar to SITS, such as aerial or drone imagery and numerical weather simulations.